Vemuriharika/SQL-Portfolio-Project/README.md

 * Building a Power BI version of the dashboard.
 * Performing advanced customer segmentation.
 * Implementing query performance optimization techniques.

-## About Me

-I am an aspiring **Data Analyst** with a strong interest in SQL, Python, Excel, Tableau, and Business Intelligence.
-I enjoy transforming raw data into meaningful insights that support informed business decisions and continuously enhance my technical skills through hands-on projects.

 ## Acknowledgements